mttfshr/iforwe/README.md

 A tool for crowdsourcing, conceptualizing and visualizing interconnected artmaking.
 The tool grabs social graph info from Facebook profiles to establish a family tree of Bay Area artists collectives, cooperatives, groups and aliases.

-Still in sketch phase, and is part of a planned 2-part exhibition at Pro Arts Gallery in Oakland, CA in Spring 2017.
+Still in sketch phase, and is part of a planned 2-part exhibition at Pro Arts Gallery in Oakland, CA in 2018.

-## Getting Started

-There's nothing to install or run yet.
-Right now the tool is planned as a web application.

-// #TODO: Add roadmap id:2 tag +story
-// #TODO: Add gallery info id:3 tag +story

 ## Authors